 P.S.
 The cold cream comes in a huge jar that I don’t anticipate finishing in less than a year’s time!

-Whenever I repurchase the Soy Face Cleanser from Fresh I feel incredibly bougie because of the price, but I love this product.
+Whenever I repurchase the Soy Face Cleanser* from Fresh I feel incredibly bougie because of the price.
+However, I love this product.
 At this point, I’ve lost count of how many cleansers I’ve gone through over the years.

 I never imagined that such a gentle formula could work well with my oily, congested skin but this formula manages to be effective without being harsh to my skin.
 This cleanser leaves my skin feeling clean and nourished.
 Rich in amino acids, it helps support the natural elasticity of the skin.

-I typically use this as my morning cleanser but will use a slightly stronger cleanser at night to remove set in makeup and impurities.
+I typically use this as my morning cleanser.
+However, I will use a slightly stronger cleanser at night to remove set-in makeup and impurities.
 I recommend this to anyone with sensitive or aging skin.

 This powerful nighttime serum contains a powerful mix of AHA/BHA’s that drastically diminish the appearance of dull, textured skin (pores, fine lines, wrinkles).
 Although I recommend this product to anyone with problematic skin, I want to caution those with sensitive skin to start slowly.

 LOL, I’m screaming internally as I write this because IT Cosmetics skin care products are largely too expensive and way overhyped.
-Earlier in 2018, I wrote a comprehensive brand review on some of the brand’s cult favorite products and I was largely underwhelmed with everything but the eye cream.
+Earlier in 2018, I wrote a comprehensive brand review on some of the brand’s cult favorite products.
+I was largely underwhelmed with everything but the eye cream.